bbrunckh/bbrunckh.github.io/README.md

-*Stefan Dercon, Ben Brunckhorst, Ashley Pople - University of Oxford*
+*Stefan Dercon, Ben Brunckhorst and Ashley Pople - University of Oxford*

 >Preliminary version.
 Please do not cite or share without permission.